google-research/computation-thru-dynamics/README.md

 the computation up, and take a gradient in *JAX*.
 The data from this example is also used as input for the LFADS tutorial.

-This example is run through the Jupyter notebook.
+This example is run through this [Jupyter notebook](https://github.com/google-research/computation-thru-dynamics/blob/master/notebooks/Integrator%20RNN%20Tutorial.ipynb).

 ## FORCE learning in Echostate networks